Why Rodents In Your Costa Mesa Home Are A Big Problem

 Rodents: A Danger To Home And Health

-The main reason to focus on preventing rodents from inhabiting your property is because of the severe threat they pose to you and your family’s health.
+The main reason to focus on preventing rodents in Costa Mesa from inhabiting your property is because of the severe threat they pose to you and your family’s health.
 Since they typically reside in contaminated areas like dumpsters, sewers, and landfills, both mice and rats are known carriers of all kinds of bacteria.
 When they come into contact with your floors, furniture, pantry, kitchen, and meal-preparation surfaces, they put you at risk to incur many different diseases like salmonella and E.coli.
 Even their feces and urine are toxic and can cause sickness.

 If health hazards don’t get your attention, then maybe dollar bills will.
 When mice and rats infest a home, they spend much of their time searching for food and gnawing.
 That’s right.
 They chew on anything in their path with sharp teeth and an unwillingness to quit.
 This puts your linens, electrical wires, insulation, and even wood siding at risk of costly damage.
 It also allows mice to squeeze their bodies into almost anywhere in the house after a little bit of chewing.